 Aside from reflecting on your goals for furthering your company’s success, you should also touch base with your team.
 Most are so busy with growing the company that they neglect spending time with their staff and getting their valuable input.

-Set up a company outing, both as a way to thank your personnel and to build stronger relationships.
+To help prepare your small business for the following year, Set up a company outing, both as a way to thank your personnel and to build stronger relationships.
 Chat with each one or schedule a group discussion and get their feedback.
 A stronger and more engaged team leads to more success.

 3. Get Your Books in Order